bijay-05/REST-API-with-Node/README.md

 # REST-API-with-Node

-In this project, we will create a REST API to perform CRUD operations on a Postgresql database.
+In this project, we will create a REST API to perform CRUD operations using Node framework, `express`.
 The API will perform actions like creating, updating, deleting and reading different todos available in the database.

+- For query building, knex is used.
+- This node app has endpoints:
+    - GET `/todos` - to get all the todos.
+    - GET `/todos/:id` - to get a single todo.
+    - POST `/todos` - to add a new todo.
+    - PUT `/todos/:id` - to update a todo.
+    - DELETE `/todos/:id` - to delete a todo.

+> I have used knex for query building and execution with postgres as the database.

 ## Directory Structure
 `REST-API-with-Node`